reframe-hpc/reframe/docs/manpage.rst

    Available values are the following:

    - ``all``: Flexible tests will be assigned as many tasks as needed in order to span over *all* the nodes of the node pool.
-   - ``idle``: Flexible tests will be assigned as many tasks as needed in order to span over the *idle* the nodes of the node pool.
+   - ``idle``: Flexible tests will be assigned as many tasks as needed in order to span over the *idle* nodes of the node pool.
      Querying of the node state and submission of the test job are two separate steps not executed atomically.
      It is therefore possible that the number of tasks assigned does not correspond to the actual idle nodes.